nopnop2002/esp-idf-mirf2mqtt/README.md

 ## MQTT Server Setting
 For Receiver, ESP32 publishes this topic.
-For Transmitter, ESP32 subscrives this topic.
+For Transmitter, ESP32 subscribves this topic.
 ![config-mqtt](https://user-images.githubusercontent.com/6020549/124592695-afc12c80-de98-11eb-9675-814f2ae3d931.jpg)

 # Communicate with AtMega/STM32/ESP8266/ESP8285
 I used [this](https://github.com/nopnop2002/Arduino-STM32-nRF24L01) library on Arduino environment.
 Install this library in your Arduino environment.
-After installing this library in your Arduino environment, run a sketch of the Arduino folder in this repository.
+After installing this library in your Arduino environment, run a sketch of the [Arduino](https://github.com/nopnop2002/esp-idf-mirf2mqtt/tree/main/ArduinoCode) folder in this repository.

 # Receive data from AtMega/STM32/ESP8266/ESP8285
 You can receive MQTT data using mosquitto_sub.